kojodoc/kojodoc.github.io/reference/abuffer-hmap-hset.md

 ## Quickref - ArrayBuffer, HashMap, and HashSet for gaming

+*Note* -- An Arraybuffer is a type of sequence (containing a sequence of elements one after the other).
+In other languages, ArrayBuffers are variously known as Lists, Arrays, Vectors, ArrayLists, etc.

 * [1 ArrayBuffer](#arraybuffer)
 * [1.1 Creation](#arraybuffer-creation)
 * [1.2 Addition of elements at the end](#arraybuffer-addition)